Swedish English

 A Unique Experience from Lappland Media AB

-Now, onto a more celestial view of the aurora action
+The celestial view of the aurora action

 This image is produced using the most recent data collected by the NOAA POES satellite.